SamPutnam/Index-2024/README.md

 In solar, [redacted], [redacted] and [redacted] lead gen.

-If you are self-employed, please schedule a time to share and leverage well founded results at ASW: 1on1-with-sam-putnam-at-affiliate-summit-west.engineeringsoftware.com/theputnamcompany
+If you are self-employed, please schedule a time to share and leverage collective results at ASW: 1on1-with-sam-putnam-at-affiliate-summit-west.engineeringsoftware.com/theputnamcompany

 Sam Putnam